Fikile Mokgohloa: KwaZulu-Natal High Court: 2008–2016

-On 17 November 2008, Mokgohloa joined the bench permanently when she was appointed as a judge in the KwaZulu-Natal High Court.
+On 17 November 2008, Mokgohloa joined the bench permanently when she was appointed a judge in the KwaZulu-Natal High Court.
 Significant matters heard by Mokgohloa in KwaZulu-Natal included T. M. v Z. J., which concerned the recognition of Islamic marriages and divorces not registered in terms of the Marriage Act.
 In a judgement handed down in the Durban High Court in September 2015, Mokgohloa ruled that spouses in such marriages could not precluded from obtaining the relief provided by the Marriage Act, including spousal maintenance.
 Also in 2015, she heard Abahlali baseMjondolo's high-profile challenge to the eviction of shack-dwellers who had invaded unused land in eThekwini.

 In March 2012, Mokgohloa was one of two candidates shortlisted by the Judicial Service Commission for possible appointment to succeed Chiman Patel as Deputy Judge President of the KwaZulu-Natal High Court.
 The contest was fierce: Mokgohloa was a popular candidate among lawyers and judges in the province, especially those who favoured gender transformation, while her opponent, Isaac Madondo, was viewed as having the backing of the province's political establishment.
 Mokgohloa's nomination was supported by 14 members of the bench, while Madondo was supported by only three, but commentators believed that the Judicial Service Commission was troubled by this public judicial lobbying; after interviews were held in April, the commission announced that it would not recommend either Mokgohloa or Madondo for appointment but would instead re-advertise the vacancy.
 The Commission said that its members had deadlocked during voting, with each candidate receiving 12 votes from commissioners.